googleapis/google-cloud-cpp/google/cloud/config/README.md

 # Infrastructure Manager API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Infrastructure Manager API][cloud-service-docs], a service to Creates and manages Google Cloud Platform resources and infrastructure.
+This directory contains an idiomatic C++ client library for the [Infrastructure Manager API][cloud-service-docs], a service to create and manage Google Cloud resources and infrastructure.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).